Tacnode

 Capacity is shared opportunistically — real-time serving gets more resources only when batch jobs are idle, which cannot be guaranteed.

-Independent Scaling per Workload Lane
+Independent Scaling per Nodegroup

 The entire cluster scales together.
 Rightsizing is impossible because each workload class has different elasticity requirements.